 - FLUE SIZE: It is recommended that the flue size of the chimney be the same size as the flue outlet on the heater.
 Theoretically a larger chimney flue should have a greater flow capacity than a smaller flue.
 In practice however, the heated flue gases are diluted by the extra air in the larger flue and cool faster.
 Draft is decreased therefore and, if cooled too much, creosote may be deposited in the flue.
-The Model 1300 has a 6" flue collar and 6" factory-built HT chimney is readily available.
+The Model 1600 has a 6" flue collar and 6" factory-built HT chimney is readily available.
 With an existing masonry chimney it can be more challenging.
 A typical masonry flue tile is 8" square; considerably larger than the 6" flue recommended.
 Consider that the cross-sectional area of a 6" flue is @ 281⁄4 sq. in.
-(Area = $\pi r^2$ or A = $\pi 3^2$ or A = $3.14 \times 9$ ) where Pi = 3.14 (enough for this purpose.)
-The cross sectional area of an 8" round flue is 501⁄4 sq. in.; the cross sectional area of an 8" square masonry flue tile is @ 64 sq. in.
-In addition, the masonry construction tends to cool more quickly with cold outside temperatures.
-If a new masonry chimney is being constructed, ask the mason to source round flue tiles.
-They are available and can be insulated with vermiculite or other approved chimney insulation materials.
-The performance of an existing masonry chimney may be improved significantly with the installation of an insulated chimney liner that is the same size as the flue outlet of the heater. - INSULATION: A chimney flue that is kept warm is more likely to draft well than a cold chimney.
+(Area = $\pi r^2$ or A = $\pi r^2$ - INSULATION: A chimney flue that is kept warm is more likely to draft well than a cold chimney.
 Keeping the chimney within the walls of the home is the best solution if space allows.
 If the chimney must be constructed outside the home, then insulating the chimney is strongly recommended.
 Factory-built HT chimneys are packed with insulating material and can be further protected by installing them inside an insulated chimney chase (enclosure) outside the home.
 Masonry chimneys may require an insulated flue liner to provide adequate draft in all seasons.
 Consider that when it is cold (say 20 degrees for example) outside the home, the air inside the flue of an outdoor chimney will be essentially the same temperature.
 When lighting the fire it will be necessary to provide enough heat to overcome that column of cold air acting like a plug in the chimney flue.
 Even after the wood heater has been ignited and is burning, a cold chimney can still have a negative effect on draft.
 Hot flue gasses cool more quickly in a chimney exposed to the elements; perhaps to the point were the draft becomes inadequate to maintain an efficient fire. - HEIGHT: A tall chimney is more likely to draft well than a short chimney.
 The taller column of heated gas creates a greater temperature and pressure differential with the outside atmosphere and better draft is the result.
 As above, the flue size and insulation also play significant roles in the process.
 A minimum chimney height of @ ten feet (10') and a maximum height of @ thirty feet (30'), measured from the top of the wood heater, is recommended.
 Locating the chimney where it will project above the ridge of the roof, rather than near the eaves of the home, will net the tallest chimney height practical for your home.
 External elements like tall trees, hills, tall buildings, and the like can affect draft when the wind is blowing from a particular direction.
 Locating a short chimney at the eaves of the home may result in draft problems when the wind blows across your own roof ridge.
 Height alone is not the only factor to consider when specifying a chimney but, in general, taller is better.